karanamrahul/Natural-Language-Processing-Projects/Text2Py/Readme.md

 ```

-Model: We use seq2seq transformer architecture which has encoder and decoder which will convert engish language to python code snippets.
+Model: I use seq2seq transformer architecture which has encoder and decoder which will convert engish language to python code snippets.

 ## Dataset Preprocessing